xilon-jul/maestro-ng/README.md

     host>: <destination in container>`.
 Each target can also be specified as a map `{target: <destination>, mode: <mode>}`, where `mode` is `ro` (read-only) or `rw` (read-write);
+  - `volumes_from`, for mounting volumes from other containers.
+This arguments accepts a list of instances name.
+Instances referered as list item must be attached to the same ship as the one defining the volumes_from key.
+  - `container_volumes`, a list of container volumes only.
+Each list item defines the mount point eg:
+    /path/in/container
   - `env`, for environment variables, as a map of `<variable name>:
     <value>` (variables defined at the instance level override variables
     defined at the service level);